Get a Taste of Old-School Maine with a Road Trip on Route 1

 3856 Washington Rd, Waldoboro

-Morse’s is half delicatessen, half luncheonette, and one hundred percent worth the quick detour north from Route 1.
+Morse’s is half delicatessen, half luncheonette, and 100% worth the quick detour north off Route 1.
 The shop carries on the legacy of Virgil Morse, who in 1918 began making batches of sauerkraut from scratch.
-The celebration of Morse and his German roots continues with an impressive inventory of fresh sausages, tinned fish, craft beers, cheeses, and of course, THE kraut.
-For lunch, head to the restaurant side for outstanding schnitzels, Reubens, and the most divine pickles you could imagine.
+The celebration of Morse and his German roots continues with an impressive inventory of fresh sausages, tinned fish, craft beers, cheeses, and of course, lots and lots of signature kraut.
+For lunch, head to the outpost's restaurant section for outstanding schnitzels, Reubens, and the most divine pickles you could imagine.

 347 Carroll Rd, Union